-We are delighted to announce Baikal Communications Group has joined the CLCA network as its representative firm in Russia.
+We are delighted to announce that CS&A International and Action Global Communications Romania have joined the CLCA network as representatives of their respective markets

 Bell Yard Communications’ founder and director, Melanie Riley and senior consultant, Louise Beeson, both feature in Lawdragon’s Global 100 Leaders in Legal Strategy & Consulting 202

 Bell Yard Communications’ founder and director, Melanie Riley, was quoted in the UK’s financial newspaper, Financial News, alongside other PR gurus, on the importance of championing racial diversity in companies that have come out in support of the #BlackLivesMatter movement.